-The ombudsman is responsible for considering cases where someone has disagreed with the adjudicator’s conclusion.
-She will then look at the case again from start to finish before making her final decision which, if accepted by the consumer, becomes binding on both parties.
-The decision is only binding if accepted: if the consumer rejects the decision, they retain their right to take the matter to court.
+The ombudsmen are responsible for considering cases where someone has disagreed with the adjudicator’s conclusion.
+They will then look at the case again from start to finish before making their final decision which, if accepted by the consumer, becomes binding on both parties.
+The decision is only binding if accepted – if the consumer rejects the decision, they retain their right to take the matter to court.

 Alex graduated in law, and went on to complete the Legal Practice Course and a Masters degree with BPP University.
 Prior to joining The Motor Ombudsman, Alex worked as a Consumer Law Arbitrator, where he made decisions on a wide variety of cases, ranging from utility disputes to faulty goods and unfair contracts.

 Find out more about Alex’s career background and role here.

 Greg holds a law degree from the University of Liverpool, and initially joined a firm of solicitors before his introduction to the ADR sector.
 Since making the move to dispute resolution, Greg has dealt with a mixture of complex cases across a number of sectors, and has managed teams of case assessors and investigators to improve their decision making.
 Most recently, Greg worked in the transport sector within the Civil Service.
 Specifically, he worked to challenge the perception that complaints should be seen simply as a cost of doing business, instead of being a great opportunity for organisations to learn directly from their customers.

 Find out more about Greg’s career background and role here.